Getting started with a gift in Will

 Types of gifts

-- This is the most effective way to leave a bequest.
+- This is the most effective way to leave a gift in your Will.
 With this type of gift, MDFA will receive the balance of the estate after those specifically named in the Will have been provided for.

 A percentage gift

-- Leaving a percentage of your estate allows you to decide what proportion of your estate you would like to provide as a bequest.
+- Leaving a percentage of your estate allows you to decide what proportion of your estate you would like to provide as a gift in your Will.
 Giving this way enables you to share your estate among several people or organisations, without specifying the property or amounts.
 It’s the best way to make sure your loved ones, and the causes you care about, are looked after in accordance with your wishes.

 A pecuniary gift